41.135: Workplace Violence

 |Approved by:||Roderick J. McDavis|

-Ohio University will not tolerate threats, violent behavior, of any kind by any Ohio University employee upon any faculty member, staff member, students, or visitors.
-Ohio University employees are not permitted to commit acts of prohibited behaviors (enumerated in section III below) in the workplace at any time whether on or off duty.
+Ohio university will not tolerate threats, violent behavior, of any kind by any Ohio university employee upon any faculty member, staff member, students, or visitors.
+Ohio university employees are not permitted to commit acts of prohibited behaviors (enumerated in paragraph (C) of this rule) in the workplace at any time whether on or off duty.

 Prohibited behavior exhibited by an employee in the workplace includes the following: